 Instructions

-Preheat Oven to 325 degrees F.
+Prep: Preheat Oven to 325℉.

 Cook Aromatics: Add remaining 2 tablespoons of olive oil (or butter) to dutch oven, allowing it to coat the bottom of the pan and scraping up any bits that are stuck to the bottom (add a splash of beef broth if you need to).
-Add 2 tablespoons minced garlic and allow to cook for a moment or two until it becomes fragrant.
+Add 2 tablespoons garlic and allow to cook for a moment or two until it becomes fragrant.
 Next, add onion and celery, allow to cook down, approximately 2-3 minutes; sprinkle with a little salt and pepper.
 Add 2 tablespoons tomato paste and stir to coat everything.

-Add Liquid: Add 3-4 cups broth, 1 cup pomegranate juice (or red wine), 1 tablespoon balsamic vinegar and 1 tablespoon red wine vinegar; stir to combine.
+Add Liquid: Add 3-4 cups beef broth, 1 cup pomegranate juice (or red wine), 1 tablespoon balsamic vinegar and 1 tablespoon red wine vinegar; stir to combine.

 Add Vegetables + Potatoes: Approximately 30-60 minutes before the roast is done, add the potatoes, carrots and pearl onions.
 You can add earlier, if you want really soft veggies - up to you!

 Make Gravy: using either the same Dutch oven or a 12-inch cast iron skillet (which is what we used), bring to medium-high heat.
 Add 4 tablespoons butter and let melt.
-Add 6 tablespoons flour and whisk to combine with the butter to make a roux.
-Slowly add the cooking liquid approx. 1/3 cup at a time and then whisk to combine with the roux.
+Add 6 tablespoons all-purpose flour and whisk to combine with the butter to make a roux.
+Slowly add the cooking liquid approx. ⅓ cup at a time and then whisk to combine with the roux.
 Continue until all the cooking liquid is used up.
 Note: if you don't have enough cooking liquid, sub in beef broth to reach a total of 3 cups.

 Adjust Gravy: To make the gravy thinner, simply add additional splashes of beef broth.
 Taste and add some salt and pepper, if desired.